pak3nuh/logviewer/README.md

 ### Features
 - Multiple filter panes with both simple contains and regex filtering
 - GOTO line on filter pane click
 - Tab view for multiple opened files
+- Configurable number of thread to poll the file changes

+The number is configurable by setting the JVM property `logviewer.threading.number`.
+If gradle is used add the `-D` to add the property like `gradle run -Dlogviewer.threading.number=5`

 #### Roadmap
 - Structured log: Split and extract each log line into columns for easy access
 - Sort lines

+#### Nice to have
-- Reuse same thread to poll several files
+- Change thread model to coroutines with kotlin flows for notification

 ### Requirements
 - Java 11